ar-nelson/schemepunk/README.md

 them by default.
 The implementations are in the `polyfills` directory; they are copied from either the SRFI documents or Chibi Scheme.

-`(schemepunk list)` is a special case.
-Because practically every Scheme implements SRFI 1, Schemepunk doesn't polyfill it, so `(schemepunk list)` is just an alias for your Scheme's SRFI 1 implementation, plus a few extra list functions.

-This is still useful for portability, because some Schemes (Gerbil) don't use the standard SRFI import naming conventions; you can't `(import (srfi 1))` in Gerbil.

-`(schemepunk list)` provides these additional list functions:
+Some of these modules provide extra functions and macros beyond those defined in their SRFIs. `(schemepunk list)`, in particular, provides these additional list
+functions:

 - `(snoc <list> <elem>)` is a reverse `cons`; it constructs a list by appending `elem` to the end of `list`.